 So, here I am, unpacking the social model (and a couple of other models) of disability and discussing the questions: Is autism a disability? and Why does it matter whether it is or not?

 Because, of course, the bulk of the following Twitter discussion centered around strong assertions that autism is not a disability, along with strong assertions that everyone is entitled to their own opinion and we must all agree to disagree.
+There are some autistic people that can live completely independent, whilst others may require assistance from Interaction Disability Services Sydney.
+It isn’t one size fits all.

 So, with that.